All Episodes

 The Republican Party has caved.

-Much of the conservative media in Washington is caved, but the Heritage Foundation is now one of the prominent voices of conservatism in Washington, D.C. is i i there's a huge need for a big voice from the right in Washington, and it is heritage.
+But the Heritage Foundation is now one of the prominent voices of conservatism in Washington, D.C.
+There's a huge need for a big voice from the right in Washington, and it is heritage.

 I mean, will the next Homeland Security Secretary support amnesty or enforce immigration laws?

-Will the new energy secretary engage in climate change hysteria?
+Will the new Energy Secretary engage in climate change hysteria?

-Will the education secretary who can't speak grammatically correctly entrust parents with education decisions?
+Will the Education Secretary, who can't speak grammatically correctly, entrust parents with education decisions?

-Or are they gonna wipe out homeschooling?
+Or are they going to wipe out homeschooling?

 It's www.askheritage.org.

-Uh we're gonna be talking about them throughout the year.
+We're going to be talking about them throughout the year.

-This is this is uh uh invaluable to me over the years in improving my not just education, but confirming my conservative instincts as to why I felt this way, and they've gone a long way to helping me to explain what I instinctively knew and can do the same for you.
+This is invaluable to me over the years in improving my, not just education, but confirming my conservative instincts as to why I felt this way.

 Well worth it.